Crazy Horse (band)

-Crazy Horse is an American rock band best known for their association with Neil Young.
-Beginning in 1969 and continuing to the present day, they have been co-credited on a number of Young's albums, with 15 studio albums and numerous live albums being billed as by Neil Young and Crazy Horse.
-They have also released six studio albums of their own, issued between 1971 and 2009.
+Crazy Horse is an American rock band best known for their association with the musician Neil Young.
+Since 1969, fifteen studio albums and eight live albums have been billed as being by Neil Young and Crazy Horse.
+They have also released six studio albums of their own between 1971 and 2009.

-Billy Talbot (bass) and Ralph Molina (drums) have been the only consistent members of the band.
-On four of Crazy Horse's studio albums, Talbot and Molina serve as the rhythm section to entirely different sets of musicians.
+Billy Talbot (bass) and Ralph Molina (drums) have been the only consistent members of the band across its fifty-five years.
+Founding guitarist Danny Whitten died in 1972 after recording two studio albums, Everybody Knows This Is Nowhere (with Young) and Crazy Horse.
 Except for two notable intervals, Frank "Poncho" Sampedro (rhythm guitar) regularly performed with the group from 1975 until 2014.
+On four of Crazy Horse's stand-alone studio albums, Talbot and Molina serve as the rhythm section to different sets of musicians.

+Following Sampedro's retirement, Nils Lofgren, an early member of Crazy Horse between 1970 and 1971, rejoined the group.
+The quartet of Young, Talbot, Molina and Lofgren recorded three studio albums between 2019 and 2022.
+In 2024, guitarist Micah Nelson, who had previously played with Young in Promise of the Real, replaced Lofgren.

 History

 Early years

 The band's origins date to 1963 and the Los Angeles-based a cappella doo-wop group Danny & the Memories, which consisted of lead singer Danny Whitten and supporting vocalists Lou Bisbal (soon to be replaced by Benjamin Rocco, the husband of actress Lorna Maitland), Billy Talbot, and Ralph Molina.